 Resident Global EM Opportunities

 Improving health equity throughout the world, through both social and global EM, is a priority for University of Chicago residents and faculty.
 A formal global EM residency track begins in the EM2 year for residents with a strong career interest in global EM; all residents and faculty are invited to all track events.
 The residency track includes monthly didactics, quarterly journal clubs, and a culminating project for those formally enrolled.
 EM3s with a serious interest in global emergency care have the opportunity to take part in a global EM elective.
 All electives emphasize the residents’ learning, including provision of clinical care in a resource poor setting, tropical medicine and infectious diseases, and an enhanced understanding of the political, social, ethical, and legal complexities of international work.
 In exchange, residents are expected to support education and capacity building at the site.
 The University of Chicago EM residency provides funding for resident electives, in addition to preparation, teaching, supervision, and support throughout the elective.
-Recent elective sites have included Navajo Nation, University Hospital of Mirebalais, JFK Hospital in Monrovia, and Hospital Dos de Mayo in Lima.
+Recent elective sites have included Fort Defiance on Navajo Nation, University Hospital of Mirebalais, Haiti, JFK Hospital in Monrovia, Liberia, and Mitchell’s Plain in Cape Town, South Africa.

 Global Health Faculty